willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 application of CNNs inspired from their performance on object detection.
-A variety of architectures for tackling the problem have emerged which we shall explore in chronological order to see how architectures have evolved over time ending with the current state of the art.
+A variety of architectures for tackling the problem have emerged which we shall explore in chronological order to see how architectures have evolved over time concluding with the architecture used in our experiments.

 ![Which way is the tap turning?
 (BEOID)](media/images/beoid-turn-tap.jpg){#fig:tap-turn height=2in}